If you’re wondering if I’m a gamer, I’m not.

 So, how can we combine those CS metrics, agents with superpowers, and automation in a single solution and solve the current challenges of CX professionals in the gaming industry?
 Well, that’s why we joined forces with our partners in crime 5CA and Helpshift.
 Together, we can help you design the ultimate player experience with multilingual support tools and player experience management.

 Unlock the next level of customer support in gaming

 Just imagine this.
-Through our AI-powered, human-refined Translation as a Service platform, Unbabel gives multilingual superpowers to your support team agents, which can be hired by their skills and knowledge without any of the language constraints.
+Through our AI-powered, human-refined Translation as a Service platform, Unbabel gives multilingual superpowers to your customer support agents, which can be hired by their skills and knowledge without any of the language constraints.
 Using Unbabel’s translation for Helpshift, you can leverage Helpshift’s AI wizardry to help bring to life optimized service operations, maximized ROI and improved CSAT.
 Finally, 5CA brings out the big guns with their outstanding customer support at scale, so you can focus on building the relationship with your players.
 How does that sound?

 It may sound too good to be true, and yet, it’s all up for grabs.
 But sponsored moment aside, we’d love to hear more about your challenges.
 How are you looking at these support metrics?
 How are you tackling your player’s support experience?
 And perhaps most importantly, how are you keeping your players happy?

 Because in the end, it’s not about the algorithms, the graphic rendering, or even about cheat codes that make you obscenely rich.
 It’s about the people.